Recently, Michael Fulwiler tweeted something that I agree with. He said:

 I think we’re saying the same thing but differently.

-Tyler seems to be thinking that “good” was intended to mean “good in the eyes of the publisher of the content.”
+Tyler seems to be thinking that “good seo content marketing” was intended to mean “good in the eyes of the publisher of the content.”
 But that’s not what I specifically mean.

 Yes, it has to be good in the eyes of the publisher.
 But “good’ is relative to the user.
 What they think is good.
 It has to be relevant and helpful to the user, the person we’re trying to help.

 “Good” is a subjective quality.
 I’ve mentioned before that quality content may be content that’s, among others, useful, actionable, or entertaining.
 But what “good” boils down to is two things: relevancy and value.

 - Is the content relevant to the person’s query, and

 - Does it offer more value than any other relevant result?

 In other words, does the content match the user’s intent (is it relevant), and how well does it do so (does it provide value)?

 By “intent,” I don’t mean just search intent.
 I mean the intent of having the best possible answer, from a trustworthy and authoritative source, on a site that’s easy to use, and the content is easy to find and consume.

 (We all have those intentions.
 Unless we’re doing research about crappy content on crappy websites, nobody is deliberately looking for irrelevant content on an unusable website.)